maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>Pulqabınızı şifrədən çıxarmaq istədiyinizə əminsiniz?</translation>

 YES
 The translation is incorrect.
-The English source asks if the user wants to encrypt (şifrələmək) the wallet, but the translation asks if the user wants to decrypt (şifrədən çıxarmaq) it, which is the opposite meaning.
+The English source asks about encrypting (locking/protecting) the wallet, but the translation means "Are you sure you wish to decrypt your wallet?" which is the opposite.

 Correct translation:
-Pulqabınızı şifrələmək istədiyinizə əminsiniz?
+Cüzdanınızı şifrələmək istədiyinizə əminsiniz?
 ```

 ```